awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-advanced.rst

 After |CFN| creates the stack, you attach the execution role to the function, and then give |SNS| permission to start sending messages to your email address.

 #.
 In the terminal, change to the directory that contains the |CFN| template file named :file:`sns-create-topic-subscription.yaml`.
-For example:

    .. code-block:: sh